Lab-Work/Traffic_Sensors_Algorithms/workspace/README.md

-`workspace` contains the preprocessed data, the video processing result, and the traffic detection result.
+`workspace` contains intermediate results, including the preprocessed data, the video processing result, the traffic detection result, and figures.

-Please download from the following links, or generate by running the code in `src/`
+Please download from this [link](https://www.dropbox.com/sh/zobp6deaebctdic/AAB4xEX3waSLqa78ekI3bYDLa?dl=0).
+The total folder size is about 520 MB.
+Or you may run the source code in `src/` to generate the results.

-May 30, 2017
-Jun 08, 2017
-Jun 09, 2017